 A few days ago I posted my recipe for Herbes de Provence Roasted Chicken.
 It's a meal I make so often and, I'll be honest, sometimes I make it for the sole purpose of having leftovers to make these Green Chile and Chicken Smothered Burritos the next day.
+These are equally as good made with leftover turkey, and it's one of my family's favorite post-Thanksgiving meal.

 I use Hatch Green Chiles, which I always stock up on when I travel to New Mexico.
 I buy them roasted, then I peel and seed them at home, and freeze them in individual bags of two or three.
 A small can of whole green chiles works just as well.